kd2org/karadav/README.md

 * Passes most of the [Litmus compliance tests](https://github.com/tolsen/litmus) (see below)
 * Supports WOPI, for editing and viewing of documents using OnlyOffice, Collabora Online or MS Office.
 * Support for LDAP
+* Trashbin: files are moved to a `.trash` folder before being deleted completely
 * Good performance!

 ### NextCloud/ownCloud features